 If you’re into architectural, macro, or wildlife photography, this is a great choice to go for.
 It’ll shine in bringing all those colors to life.
 Of course, there are vastly more expensive lenses that do the job much better.
 But this has more price-to-performance value than those other lenses.

-If you’re in the market for a small, inexpensive, fast, and light lens, most photographers will point you towards one lens, the CAnon EF 50mm f/1.4.
+If you’re in the market for a small, inexpensive, fast, and light lens, most photographers will point you toward one lens, the Canon EF 50mm f/1.4.